csc-training/csc-env-eff/_hands-on/batch_resources/tutorial_sacct_and_seff.md

     ```bash
     sacct -l -j XXXXXXXX   # replace XXXXXXXX with a job ID
     ```
-5. Select only the interesting data with the `-o` option, for examaple to see job name, job ID, used memory, job finish state and elapsed wall clock time try:
+5. Select only the interesting data with the `-o` option, for example to see job name, job ID, used memory, job finish state and elapsed wall clock time try:
     ```bash
     sacct -o jobname,jobid,maxrss,state,elapsed -j XXXXXXXX    # replace XXXXXXXX
     ```